PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

             Problems of CPO
             ^^^
-            -  Error resulting from taking sample trajectories from the current Policy.
+            -  Error resulting from taking sample trajectories from the current policy.

             -  Approximation errors resulting from Taylor approximations.